awei01/version-controlled-wordpress/readme.md

 * `johnpbloch/wordpress`: Core module to manage Wordpress through Composer.
 * `disable-all-wp-updates`: To prevent wordpress from checking for newer versions. http://wordpress.org/plugins/disable-all-wp-updates/
 * `sqlite-integration`: So we can check in a flat file for the database. https://wordpress.org/plugins/sqlite-integration/

+## Installing plugins/themes
+Plugins and themes are now managed via the `composer.json` file.

+* Use http://wpackagist.org to locate your plugin or theme and add it to the `require` section of `composer.json`.
+* Run `composer update` from the command line to install the new dependencies.
+* If you've installed a plugin and you're using file-based caching, you'll need to delete the cache first: `rm -rf storage/cache/*`
+* Browse to your site again and your new plugins will be activated.

 ## Suggestions and Pull Requests are welcomed